Fred0313/set-up-classification/README.md

 ## Acknowledgments
-University of Helsinki, Fredrik Heintz, Peltarion, AI Sweden.
+University of Helsinki, Reactor, Fredrik Heintz, Peltarion, AI Sweden.
 Thank you for the inspiration!